1. What are arrival and departure

 corporalis) consistently; these are native to the

 river and should be treated with respect.
-On rare occasion we catch a
+Once a year or so we catch a

-chain pickrel, a smallmouth bass, or in certain locations, the rare brook
+chain pickrel, a smallmouth bass, or a brook

 We are booking you for a guided trip while at Stonesthrow.
 What do I